fdb/slarg-website/researchers/map-researcher_name-annelys-de-vet-researcher_flag-false-social_links-www-subjectiveeditions-org-www-subjectiveeditions-org-n-n-www-disarmingdesign-com-www-disarmingdesign-com-n-n-www-bureaudevet-be-www-bureaudevet-be-n-nig-deve.md

   (2020–2022), focusing on design practices in situations of oppression, which was part of the Sandberg Instituut Amsterdam, where she was the course director of the MA in Design from 2009 to 2019.
-De Vet tutors Socio-Political Practices in the master's program at Sint Lucas Antwerpen.
-She is doing a PhD in the arts at Sint Lucas Antwerpen / ARIA (University of Antwerp) and will defend her PhD dissertation  'Disarming Design, politics of Participatory Practices' in November 2024.
+De Vet tutors Socio-Political Practices in the master's program at Sint Lucas Antwerpen (KdG).
+She is doing a PhD in the arts at Sint Lucas Antwerpen (KdG) / ARIA (University of Antwerp) and will defend her PhD dissertation "Disarming Design, politics of Participatory Practices" in November 2024.
 image_researcher:
   - https://ucarecdn.com/852d9697-05a1-4167-b112-ab0fe3226140/
 email: annelys.devet@kdg.be